groonga/groonga/doc/source/reference/commands/reference_acquire.rst

 the child objects but also related objects.
 The related objects are:

 * A referenced table
-* Columns of referenced tables
+* Data columns of referenced tables
 * A related index column (There is source column in target ``TABLE_NAME``)
 * A table of related index column (There is source column in target ``TABLE_NAME``)
-* Columns of tables of related index columns
+* Data columns of tables of related index columns

 It is useful to keep reference for :doc:`load` and :doc:`select`.